thomasmauerer/hassio-addons/samba-backup/README.md

 - `SUCCEEDED`: The backup was successful
 - `FAILED`: The backup was not successful

-You can use this information in Home Assistant.
-For example you could send out a notification if a backup failed.
+You can use this information in Home Assistant, e.g. to send out a notification if a backup failed.
 Just configure a mqtt sensor and use it in an automation.

 ```yaml
 sensor: